TheIdentitySelector/thiss-ds-js/docs/using-saa.rst

 Now we can do things with the `ps` object, see the PS API :ref:`api/persist`

 The changes to code using the :class:`DiscoveryService` class are similar, since it includes a :class:`PersistenceService` property.
-Firt we would add some HTML element to hold te checkbox, and the provide the constructor with a selector for the element:
+First we would add some HTML element to hold te checkbox, and the provide the constructor with a selector for the element:

 .. code-block:: js